Relacibo/insta-reset/README.md

 # InstaReset
 Fabric mod for really fast single instance resetting in Minecraft: Java Edition Speedrunning.

 Replaces [fast-reset](https://github.com/jan-leila/FastReset) and [Auto-Reset-Mod](https://github.com/DuncanRuns/AutoResetMod) and uses some code of fast-reset for optionally flushing the Minecraft Server.
-Instead of one Integrated Server loaded at a time, now there are multiple Servers being loaded concurrently.
+Instead of one integrated server loaded at a time, with this mod multiple servers will be loaded concurrently, which will speed up World resets significantly.

 ## Installation
 Install [fabric](https://fabricmc.net/).
 Move the jar file into the minecraft mods folder (%Appdata%/.minecraft/mods).
 If present, remove Fast-Reset and AutoResetMod!